Three alumni members of Governing Council will be elected by the College of Electors on February 23, 2022.

 - Are highly creative, strategic and critical thinkers, who engage with emerging ideas and technologies to reimagine the University of the future;

-- Have demonstrated governance experience in large organizations, particularly in a leadership role;
+- Have demonstrated governance experience in complex organizations, particularly in a leadership role;

-- Have demonstrated volunteer service commitment; have a strong community presence and networks;
+- Have demonstrated UofT volunteer experience and a service commitment; have a strong community presence and networks;

-- Have a general knowledge of and experience in one or more areas important to the University (for example: real estate and strategic asset management (e.g. public-private partnerships), human resources and senior leadership succession planning, entrepreneurship, innovation, risk management (including cyber & reputational), and/or financial services (e.g. audit);
+- Have a knowledge of and expertise in one or more areas important to the University (for example: real estate and strategic asset management (e.g. public-private partnerships), human resources and senior leadership succession planning, entrepreneurship, innovation, risk management (including cyber & reputational), and/or financial services (e.g. audit);

 - Can act as dedicated advocates for post-secondary education on behalf of the University;